Hoogkamer/WIFI-Radio-ESP32-V2/README.md

 In VSCODE:
 PlatformIO > ESP32 > Platform > Build Filesystem Image, and then Upload Filesystem Image

-This will uploade everything in the "data" folder [More] (https://randomnerdtutorials.com/esp32-vs-code-platformio-spiffs/)
+This will upload everything in the "data" folder [More] (https://randomnerdtutorials.com/esp32-vs-code-platformio-spiffs/)